-Victoria is transitioning to the new Accessible Parking Permit (APP) Scheme and online administration system.
+Victoria has changed to a new Accessible Parking Permit (APP) Scheme with online applications and renewals.

-From 22 March 2021, our Council will be transitioning to the new APP Scheme.
+Council has switched to the new APP Scheme.
 Our residents and organisations who require a new permit, or need to renew or replace a permit, will need to apply with the new application process.

-The new APP Scheme will streamline the application process, making it easier, simpler and consistent across the state.
+The new APP Scheme streamlines the application process, making it easier, simpler and consistent across the state.

 How to Apply